 I have made a name for myself in Riverside's historic preservation circles.
 While the value of our historic districts are ignored by city leadership that is willing to sell any parcel of land to any developer for any project, I am proud to stand firm in underscoring the importance of Ward 1, and Riverside, holding itself to a higher standard by ensuring every development makes sense in its surroundings.
-Developments that compliment the area, make sense in the neighborhood, and provide strong job opportunities for Riversiders are projects that I am prepared to encourage.
+Developments that complement the area, make sense in the neighborhood, and provide strong job opportunities for Riversiders are projects that I am prepared to encourage.

 Enhanced Quality of Life

-A broad range from caring for our most vulnerable populations to having the necessary law enforcement to maintain a safe and secure ward and city, quality of life issues continually remain at the forefront of local government obligations.
+A broad range from caring for our most vulnerable populations to having the necessary law enforcement to maintain a safe ward and city, quality of life issues continually remain at the forefront of local government obligations.
 Ward 1 is the center of Riverside's commerce, government, and recreation industries, and the Ward 1 councilperson must be prepared to work tirelessly at ensuring safe parks, safe business districts, and safe neighborhoods.
 I am prepared and motivated to go the distance to fight for a safer ward by witnessing first-hand the security issues people face in each area of Ward 1 and how residents are prepared to challenge the status quo.

 Access to free, safe, recreation activities at all of Ward 1's seven parks is a challenge I am ready to take on by advocating for the addition of more accessible open lands for children and families to enjoy healthy, outdoor activities and Riverside's year-round sunshine.
 By advocating for the site of Old Chinatown, the site of Old Spanishtown and the Trujillo Adobe, along with the need for a restoration of the Northside's open and agricultural lands, I have already been at the forefront of many of these discussions.